 Brihadheshwara Shiva temple in Tamil Nadu is a wonderful example of Chola architecture.
 It was built by Chola ruler Raj Raj Chola I, so it was named Raj Rajeshwar.

 3. Kailash Temple, Maharashtra

-The Kailash Temple is one of the famous tourist destinations in Maharashtra, which is located in Ellora caves.
+The Kailash Temple is one of the famous tourist destinations in Maharashtra, which is located in the Ellora caves.
 This two-story temple of Lord Shiva is made by cutting the rocky rock of the mountain.
-This temple is famous for the largest statue of the same stone rock built around the world.
+This temple is famous for being the largest statue of the same stone rock built around the world.
 It took about 150 years to prepare this temple and about 7,000 workers continued to work on it.

 4. Shore Temple, Mahabalipuram, Tamilnadu

-The construction of this temple was done by granite in the time of Narasimhavarman II.
+The construction of this temple was done with granite in the time of Narasimhavarman II.
 It is named as shore as it overlooks the shore of Bay of Bengal Bay.
 This is the oldest example in the list of structural temples.
 These temples have been included under the UNESCO World Heritage Sites list and are dedicated to Lord Vishnu.